thekeytechnology/tkt-plugin/readme.txt

 ## Shortcodes

+    [tk-attribute field="META_KEY" single="<true | false>"]
+    Returns the queried object's post meta value for the specified META_KEY.
+Single defaults to true.

     [tk-next-weekday weekday="<sonday | tuesday | ... | sunday (default)>"]
     Will return the date of the next days as specified by the weekday parameter.
 Use this to have a perpetually extending final registation date.

+    [tk-read-time]
+    Returns the estimated read time of the current post's content.
+(Uses global $post object, post_content.)

+    [tk-variable-parameter tag="TAG" parameter="PARAMETER", tag_attributes="TAG_ATTRIBUTES"]DEFAULT_CONTENT[/tk-variable-parameter]
+    Returns the value of the URL parameter PARAMETER base64-decoded.
+If tag is set, the returned value is surrounded by a TAG HTML tag.
+If tag_attributes is set, it is inserted into the tag as HTML attributes (tag_attributes is used as-is).